Manage resource groups

 In the left Navigator pane of the VMware vSphere web client, click Resource Groups, then select a resource group and click Delete.

-In the Delete resource group confirmation box, click Yes to confirm.
+In the Delete resource group confirmation box, click OK to confirm.